aebersold/yocto/README.md

 Check out index.php, it should be self-explanatory.

 To get started with yocto, include `yocto.php` in all pages you need dynamic content.
-To insert a content block in your pages, use `<?= t('fieldname') ?>`.
+To insert a content block in your pages, use `<?= y('fieldname') ?>`.
 That's it.

 ```php
 <?php